-The percentage completed is a handy figure to keep track of progress.
+The percentage completed is a handy figure to keep track of progress and potential for overruns.
 The percentage can be calculated by accounting software, but the math is simple.
-It’s the total completed and stored to date figure divided by the scheduled value.
+It’s the “total completed and stored to date” figure divided by the scheduled value.

 Balance to finish

 The balance to finish is a useful number, not only to confirm pay apps but also to keep track of individual work progress.
 Balance to finish provides the percentage of completion of each particular task.
 Ultimately, it represents the remaining value of the work or materials based on the scope of work.